ulbpodcast/ezrecorder/INSTALL.md

 * Activate 'mail'

 The ‘mail’ command line is not activated by default on Mac OS X. Here is how to activate it.
+Mail are used by the recorders to warn about some uploading issues.

 ```
 sudo vi /etc/postfix/main.cf